Greenwich Village Walking Tour

 From Native Americans to the Hippies and Beyond — A Greenwich Village History tour led by a native Villager.

-A small group will be escorted through the Streets of The West Village past early 19th Century Town Houses.
+You will be escorted through the Streets of Greenwich Village past early 19th Century Town Houses.
 Starting at the High Line and ending at Minetta Lane, near Washington Square Park.

-The walk takes approximately two hours.
-Meet up at the south west corner of 8th Avenue and 14th Street in Manhattan, New York City, or at a prearranged location.
+The walk takes approximately two hours and starts at 8th Avenue and 14th Street in Manhattan, New York City, or at a prearranged location.

 Stories of past residents, local history, Native American history, architecture and personal anecdotes enliven this tour.
 The tour covers four hundred years of the history, culture, and arts of Greenwich Village.
-Highlights include the "castle" of great Native American Sachems, the scandals of the founding fathers of the republic, and the artists, writers and gangsters of this area of Greenwich Village.
+From Native Americans, the scandals of the founding fathers of the republic, to the artists, writers and poets of Greenwich Village.